Rethinking GNNs and Missing Features: Challenges, Evaluation and a Robust Solution

-This modeling strategy, often referred to as the Missing Indicator Method (MIM), has been studied in the context of supervised learning with missing features~\citep{van2023missing}, but, to the best of our knowledge, it has not been explored in the context of graph machine learning.
-In this work, we propose a GNN-based instantiation of the MIM framework, which we call \gnnmask.
-In \gnnmask, we implement $\Pgplus$ as a GNN, we construct the matrix $\emph{zero-pad}(\Xobs)$ in which missing values are filled in by zeros, and use the concatenation $\emph{zero-pad}(\Xobs)[i,:] || \boldsymbol{M}[i,:]$ as the feature vector for node $i$ in an otherwise standard GNN architecture\footnote{We deliberately here say ``zero-padding'' rather than ``zero-imputation''.
+An alternative to all these approaches that work entirely with models $\Pt,\Pg$ for the (complete) data distribution is to include the missingness mechanism explicitly in a model $ \Pgplus(\boldsymbol{Y} | \Xobs,\boldsymbol{M})$, that directly captures the left side of (\ref{eq:condmodel}).
+We here write $\boldsymbol{\gamma}^+$ for the parameters of the model to emphasize that it can be structurally similar to a model $\Pg(\boldsymbol{Y} | \boldsymbol{X})$, but different in that it has the missingness matrix $\boldsymbol{M}$ as an explicit extra input.
+This modeling strategy, often referred to as the Missing Indicator Method (MIM), has been studied in the context of supervised learning with missing features~\citep{van2023missing}, \ff{and applied in other domains such as multivariate time series imputation~\citep{cao2018brits,cini2022filling}, where however the focus is on reconstructing missing values under stationary MAR-style mechanisms.
+To the best of our knowledge, MIM has not been explored in the context of graph machine learning for node level tasks under arbitrary missingness mechanisms, including MNAR and train--test distribution shifts.} In this work, we propose a GNN-based instantiation of the MIM framework, which we call \gnnmask.
+In \gnnmask, we implement $\Pgplus$ as a GNN, we construct the matrix $\emph{zero-fill}(\Xobs)$ in which missing values are filled in by zeros, and use the concatenation $\emph{zero-fill}(\Xobs)_{i,:} || \boldsymbol{M}_{i,:}$ as the feature vector for node $i$ in an otherwise standard GNN architecture\footnote{We deliberately here say ``zero-filling'' rather than ``zero-imputation''.